jacintocbc/broadcast-schedule/README.md

 ## Usage

+1. Place your CSV file in the `backend/data/` directory
-1. Start both the backend and frontend servers
+2. Start both the backend and frontend servers
+3. The backend will automatically load the CSV file from the `data/` directory on startup
-2. Open your browser to `http://localhost:3000`
+4. Open your browser to `http://localhost:3000`
-3. Upload a CSV file using the file uploader
-4. View the schedule on the timeline visualization
+5. View the schedule on the timeline visualization

+**Note:** The backend still supports the `POST /api/upload` endpoint for programmatic CSV uploads, but the frontend UI no longer includes a file uploader.
+CSV files should be placed in the `backend/data/` directory for automatic loading.

 ## CSV Format